 Fellow Since 2006

-This profile was prepared when Vineet Rai was elected to the Ashoka Fellowship in 2006.
+This description of Vineet Rai's work was prepared when Vineet Rai was elected to the Ashoka Fellowship in 2006.

 Vineet Rai is working to establish socially motivated venture capitalists as a new asset class in India to unlock the potential and stimulate productivity, efficiency, entrepreneurship and ultimately, development, in rural areas.